falakdesai/text-utils-react/README.md

 Checkout this link for live preview: https://falakdesai.github.io/text-utils-react/

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
 There is no need to read anything given below.
-Just enjoy the demo app link given in the fitst line ;)
+Just enjoy the demo app link given in the first line above ;)

 ## Available Scripts